 acquired October 26, 2019

 The image above shows a false-color view of the burn scar from the Kincade Fire as it appeared on October 26, 2019.
-The image combines shortwave-infrared, near-infrared, and green light from Landsat 8 (OLI bands 7-5-4) to better distinguish between burned vegetation (brown) and unburned vegetation (green).
+The image combines shortwave-infrared, near-infrared, and red light from Landsat 8 (OLI bands 7-5-4) to better distinguish between burned vegetation (brown) and unburned vegetation (green).
 The brightest reds are active fire fronts.

 The Kincade fire fits with an trend of larger, more destructive fires in California in autumn; fires in this season are strongly influenced by winds and dry weather.
 In addition to the impending wind storm, dry weather is expected continue in Northern California for the remainder of the week.